MrYsLab/pymata4/docs/init.md

 The default is True and recommended to be used.

+### ip_address
+If you are using StandardFirmataWiFi, set this parameter to the IP address of your WiFi connected device.

+### ip_port
+If you are using StandardFirmataWiFi, set this parameter to the IP port of your WiFi connected device.

 ### Examples
    Each [example on GitHub](https://github.com/MrYsLab/pymata4/tree/master/examples) demonstrates instantiating the Pymata4 class.

+   A [blink demo](https://github.com/MrYsLab/pymata4/blob/master/examples/wifi_blink.py) is provided for StandardFirmata WiFi connections.

 <br>
 <br>